DaneVinson/JsonEnvelopes/readme.md

 See the project `JsonEnvelopes.Example` for examples of JsonEnvelopes message handling with Dependency Injection and additionally with [MediatR](https://github.com/jbogard/MediatR).

 ## Credits
-The methodology used by `JsonEnvelopes` was heavily inspired by the work of the extraordinary developer and my former colleague, [Jonathan Berube](https://github.com/joncloud).
+The methodology used in `JsonEnvelopes` was heavily inspired by the work of the extraordinary developer [Jonathan Berube](https://github.com/joncloud).
 My thanks to him.